cloud-native-toolkit/terraform-gitops-cp-db2-schema/README.md

 ## Module dependencies

-This module makes use of the output from other modules:
+This module makes use of the outputs from other modules:

 - GitOps - github.com/cloud-native-toolkit/terraform-tools-gitops.git
 - Namespace - github.com/cloud-native-toolkit/terraform-gitops-namespace.git